tsharoni/cs_cx_central_collector/README.md

 The following python functions (provided in cx_infra.py) are being used:
  - get_dashboards: get all cx dashboards for a Coralogix team
- - get_dashboard_file: get the json file of a dashboard to a mako (template) file the script requires the following parameters:
+ - get_dashboard_file: get the json file of a dashboard to a mako (template) file

+#The script requires the following parameters:
 ```shell
 python3 custom_dashboard_export.py --dashboard "<dashboard name>" --region <team region> --key <team key with dashboard read access>
 ```